Skip to main content

 TinkyTown helps the state reach its ADA compliance goals.

 The DOJ has set a high bar for digital accessibility and ADA compliance across every town, agency, and public-facing service.
-TinkyTown is the tool that makes front-counter compliance practical — every visitor, every language, every communication need, served at the counter with zero hardware.
+TinkyTown is a tool that makes front-counter effective communication more practical — serving a wide range of visitors, communication needs, and 120+ languages at the counter with zero hardware.

 To be compliant, a building needs to provide effective communication for people who are nonverbal, hard of hearing, or don't speak English.
 TinkyTown does that in one QR scan.
-We meet WCAG 2.1 AA standards, satisfy ADA Title II effective communication, and run on any phone the visitor already has — no install, no staff training, no procurement.
+It's built to WCAG 2.1 AA standards, serves as an auxiliary aid for ADA Title II effective communication, and runs on any phone the visitor already has — no install, no staff training, no procurement.

 Here's how TinkyTown maps to the state's accessibility requirements: